W. Roland Stine

 William Roland Stine (September 7, 1940 – April 24, 2003) was an American politician and educator.

 Born in Shelbyville, Indiana, Stine received his bachelor's and master's degrees from Indiana University.
-He taught history at Shelbyville Central Middle School.
+He taught history at Shelbyville Middle School.
 He served on the Shelbyville City Council from 1987 to 2002.
 He then served in the Indiana House of Representatives in 2003 as a Republican.

+Death

 Stine was killed in an automobile accident in Johnson County, Indiana, while serving his first year in the Indiana General Assembly.
-He was struck by a drunk driver who also happened to be a former student of his.
+He was struck by former student Allan Wickliff.